vosmont/Vera-Plugin-ZiGateGateway/README.md

 From the tab "Devices" in the plugin, click on the action "Associate" of the device you wish to link.
 Then select the compatible devices and validate.

-Association means that changes on the edisio device will be passed on the associated device (e.g. if the ZigBee device is switched on, the associated device is switched on too).
+Association means that changes on the ZigBee device will be passed on the associated device (e.g. if the ZigBee device is switched on, the associated device is switched on too).

 ## Logs